Set Desktop & Lock Screen Wallpaper Using Intune Win32 App

 Updating Desktop and Lock Screen Wallpaper

-After configuring a desktop and lock screen wallpaper on the target devices, you may be required to update the wallpapers or replace them with new ones.
-Let’s say the marketing team sent you a new desktop wallpaper and a new lock screen wallpaper to apply.
-You can follow the steps below to replace the wallpaper’s target devices.
+After configuring desktop and lock screen wallpapers on the target devices, you may need to update or replace them with new images.
+Follow the steps below to update the wallpapers on the target devices.

-1. Copy New Wallpaper files and Update Powershell scripts
+Step 1: Copy New Wallpaper Files and Update PowerShell Scripts

 You can use the same folder for the previous deployment or create a new one.
 Copy the new desktop and lock screen wallpapers into this folder.
 I recommend appending a version number after the file names, such as V2, V3, V4, etc., for a consistent naming convention.

-We need to update the name of the new wallpaper files in the PowerShell script files.
+Update the names of the new wallpaper files in the PowerShell scripts.
 The new wallpaper file names are DesktopWallpaperV2.jpg and LockScreenWallpaperV2.jpg.
 Ensure that it’s updated in both the PowerShell scripts below:

 InstallWallpapers.ps1